 After using this shampoo, follow it up with Dove Nourishing Oil Care 1 Minute Serum Conditioner.
 It is infused with serum capsules such as coconut, argan, almond, and sunflower seed oils that transform dry, rough hair to smoother, softer hair.

-How to Style Wavy Hair
+How to Style Wavy Hair for Women

 Make your waves look their best by trying out these hairstyles and haircuts.